 While we’ve been closed, we’ve been working hard behind the scenes to get everything ready so that you can enjoy your visit in safety.

 Things are a little bit different from before, so please read through the info below so that you know what to expect when you come.

-All tickets must be bought in advance.
-If possible please book your tickets online, however if you are unable to do so you can email email@example.com or speak to a member of the ticketing services team on 01738 621031 (Mon - Fri 10am - 4pm from Wed 25 Aug 2021) and a member of the ticketing services team will get back to you.
-Perth Theatre Ticketing Services will be open for in-person sales from Mon 30 Aug 2021.
+Where possible, please book your tickets in advance online.
+If you are unable to do this you can email email@example.com or speak to a member of the Ticketing Services team on 01738 621031 (Mon - Fri 10am - 4pm).
+Perth Theatre Box Office will also be open for in-person sales during those hours.